Escaping Bangalore Traffic!

 Suggested Read - A British heritage bungalow that towers over the clouds!

-All though the homestay is next to the road, its quiet peaceful here.
+All though the homestay is next to the road, it’s quite peaceful here.
 There is a lovely landscaped garden in front of the bungalow with a view of the hills and tea plantations.
 At a distance, we can see the hills surrounding Mettupalayam.

 The rain stops and the clouds move away.
 The hills appear from behind the black clouds and the view is just so amazing!
 This is exactly what we look for when we travel to such places.
 We take a table on the lawn and are served piping hot tea.
 A cool breeze blows towards us making the tea drinking experience even amazing.
 The next couple of hours are spent taking pictures of the landscape and talking with the staff.